phatchman/pico_dazzler/README.md

 Very minimal information is output by default.
 But you can change the debug options by editing the CMakeLists.txt file and changing the XXX_DEBUG and XXX_TRACE values to 1 for the relevant module.

 # Known Issues
-1. The top VGA scanline is not displayed and the bottom VGA scanline displays a blank line.
-This is likely an issue with the Pico VGA scanline implementation.
-2. Hot plugging devices does not always work, and in some cases can crash the Pico.
+1. Hot plugging devices does not always work, and in some cases can crash the Pico.
 It is suggested that you have all USB devices connected when powering on the Pico Dazzler.
+This is more common if a USB keyboard is connected.
+Connecting the keyboard to a port number higher than the controllers seems to minimise the issue.

 # TODO
-1. Change the I2S audio PIO assembly to repeat the current sample, rather than needing a new value supplied at a constant 48kHz.
-This could allow us to support higher sampling rates and eliminate the audio queue overflows at high frequencies.
-2. Investigate issue with Pico scanline library requesting 129 scanlines instead of 128.
-This is causing issues with the missing top scanline (line 1) and blank bottom scanline (line 768)
-3. Investigate if USB serial throughput can be improved.
+Functionally complete